Apple’s once-unflappable iPhone revenue is officially in retreat with 15% shortfall

 Apple's once-unflappable iPhone revenue is officially in retreat with a 15% shortfall year-over-year, according to its latest earnings statement today, so CEO Tim Cook is about to explain what went wrong in a conference call.

+Each quarter, Apple forecasts high and low numbers it expects for the next quarter's earnings.
+Apple is notoriously conservative with its predictions and hasn't missed in its predictions since 2002, almost 17 years ago.

-Apple had warned us about at the top of this year of the shortfall.
+Apple did warn us about at the top of this year of the impending shortfall.
 It blamed China's economy and its discounted iPhone battery replacement program for the lack of smartphone upgrades in 2019.

 “While it was disappointing to miss our revenue guidance, we manage Apple for the long term, and this quarter’s results demonstrate that the underlying strength of our business runs deep and wide,” said Cook in a statement.